 NCC is dedicated to providing the highest quality comprehensive support to student veterans in an atmosphere of commitment, respect and academic excellence.
 The College offers training opportunities for veterans, eligible National Guard/Reservists and eligible dependents (spouse and/or children) of 100 percent service-connected disabled or deceased veterans.

-For information regarding benefits administered by the United States Department of Veterans Affairs, contact one of the following offices:
+For information regarding benefits administered by the United States Department of Veterans Affairs, contact the following office:

 Note: Some links on this page leave the NCC Website.
 These links are not to be considered as being endorsed by Nash Community College.